 Meet Dr. Kane

-Steven Kane, MD, FAAO is a Board Certified, fellowship-trained ophthalmologist specializing in cornea, cataract, and refractive surgery.
-As an expert in laser cataract and cornea transplant surgery, he utilizes the latest advanced technology and minimally invasive surgical techniques.
+Steven Kane, MD, FAAO is a Board Certified, fellowship-trained ophthalmologist specializing in cataract, cornea, and refractive surgery.
+As an expert in laser cataract surgery, LASIK, and cornea transplant, he utilizes the latest advanced technology and minimally invasive surgical techniques.
 He is an internationally recognized expert in small incision cornea transplantation techniques and an advisor and faculty instructor for the Lions Eye Institute for Transplant and Research (LEITR).
 As a cornea transplant instructor, he helps teach US and international surgeons how to perform the latest transplant techniques.
 Dr. Kane is also involved in cornea transplant research and development.
-He was involved in developing a micro-incisional DMEK insertion device and was the lead surgeon who helped design and create the new LEITR DSAEK 3.0 delivery device.
+He was involved in developing a micro-incisional technique for DMEK and was the lead surgeon who helped develop a new minimally invasive “no touch” technique for DSAEK.